AlexAxenov/api-doc/_includes/v2_pagination.md

 * <b>per_page</b> (Integer) - Entries per page

 <aside class="notice">
-  If the value of per_page less than entries_count value, then the page is the last one and there are no more entries
+  If the value of entries_count less than per_page, then the page is last one and there are no more entries
 </aside>